isomiki/website/app/posts/004-how-to-create-rails-hotwire-website.md

 This guide is written for Unix systems.
 If you're using Windows, [get help](https://988lifeline.org/)

-1. Install Ruby and Rails on your system.
+1. Install Ruby and Rails

 Use rvm.
+In your terminal, run:

 ```bash
 \curl -sSL https://get.rvm.io | bash -s stable --rails
 ```

-2. Create a new project with Rails
+2. Create a new Rails project

 ```bash
 rails new your-project-name --database=sqlite3